 Introduction to QuickBooks business accounting software: Company setup, payroll, and transactions to complete the accounting cycle.
-0502.00
+0502.00 AA/AS area 4c

 BUS 245E

 Word Processing Using Microsoft Word

 4 units, 3 hours lecture, 3 hours laboratory (GR or P/NP) BUS 245EA plus BUS 245EB are equivalent to BUS 245E.
 Not open for credit to students who have completed or are currently enrolled in BUS 245EA or 245EB.